warthog618/go-gpiocdev/README.md

 The test user must have access to the **/dev/gpiochip0** character device.

-Tests have been run successfully on Raspberry Pi Zero W.  The library should also work on other Raspberry Pi variants, I just haven't gotten around to testing them yet.
+Tests have been run successfully on Raspberry Pi Zero W and Pi 4B.
+The library should also work on other Raspberry Pi variants, I just haven't gotten around to testing them yet.

 The tests can be cross-compiled from other platforms using: